-As a result of its indirect investment in Lazard Group, Lazard Ltd, through certain of its subsidiaries, is subject to U.S. federal income taxes on its portion of Lazard Group's operating income.
 Although a portion of Lazard Group's income is subject to U.S. federal income taxes, Lazard Group primarily operates in the U.S. as a limited liability company that is treated as a partnership for U.S. federal income tax purposes.
 As a result, Lazard Group's income from its U.S. operations is generally not subject to U.S. federal income taxes because such income is attributable to its partners.
 In addition, Lazard Group is subject to New York City Unincorporated Business Tax ("UBT"), which is attributable to Lazard Group's operations apportioned to New York City.
 UBT is incremental to the U.S. federal statutory tax rate.
 Outside the U.S., Lazard Group operates principally through subsidiary corporations that are subject to local income taxes.

-The Company recorded income tax provisions of \$13,071 and \$34,822 for the three month and six month periods ended June 30, 2014, respectively, and \$9,017 and \$12,965 for the three month and six month periods ended June 30, 2013, respectively, representing effective tax rates of 13.2%, 16.9%, 22.0% and 20.7%, respectively.
-The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) Lazard Group primarily operating as a limited liability company in the U.S., (ii) taxes payable to foreign jurisdictions that are not offset against U.S. income taxes, (iii) foreign source income
+The Company recorded income tax provisions of \$15,878 and \$33,735 for the three month and six month periods ended June 30, 2014, respectively, and \$6,779 and \$9,801 for the three month and six month periods ended June 30, 2013, respectively, representing effective tax rates of 14.4%, 15.5%, 16.2% and 15.5%, respectively.
+The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) Lazard Group primarily operating as a limited liability company in the U.S., (ii) taxes payable to foreign jurisdictions and (iii) U.S. state and local taxes (primarily UBT), which are incremental to the U.S. federal statutory tax rate.